showa-yojyo/notebook/doc/source/inkscape/ch23-web.rst

    It is intended for including content that needs an external plug-in to work.
-   The Adobe plug-in requires the use of the ``<embed>`` tag and supporting this tag is the only real reason for its use with *SVG*.
-There is no fallback mechanism if the *SVG* content is not displayed.
+   The Adobe plug-in requires the use of the ``<embed>`` tag and supporting this tag is the only real reason for its use with :abbr:`SVG`.
+There is no fallback mechanism if the :abbr:`SVG` content is not displayed.
 Note that Chrome 8 and Safari 5 may require width and height attributes to avoid scroll bars.
-Safari 5 also incorrectly displays *SVGs* with non-transparent backgrounds.
+Safari 5 also incorrectly displays :abbr:`SVGs` with non-transparent backgrounds.

 ならば使う理由がない。